johnsellin93/grab/README.md

 grab 212 227 server.py
 ```

-Each command appends repository context directly into the active clipboard buffer.
+Each extraction incrementally expands the active repository context available to the AI.

 With delayed footer summaries enabled: ```export GRAB_DELAY_FOOTER=1```